Dehydration Effects On Your Body

 But severe dehydration effects on your body can cause your entire body to malfunction, while dehydration effects to your brain are rare but be careful.
 It’s not just intense physical activity that causes dehydration.
 If it is hot out, or if your job includes environmental factors like firefighting when you are exposed to high temperatures you are at risk of risk.
-Even just spending an afternoon outside can leave you dripping, and if you’re not replacing what you’ve lost, no matter what activity you’re up to, you could be setting yourself up for trouble.
+Even just spending an afternoon outside can leave you dripping, and if you are not replacing what you’ve lost, no matter what activity you are up to, you could be setting yourself up for trouble.
 If you are performing intense physical activity it is important that you rehydrate quickly through water and electrolytes.

 It’s all about balance, says Lawrence E. Armstrong, PhD, a professor and interim department head in the kinesiology department at the University of Connecticut who studies dehydration, fluid balance, and heat tolerance.
 “The entire amount of water in a woman’s body may be 38 to 45 liters, and for a man, 42 to 48,” he says.
 “Dehydration means that for a period of time, you have lost part of that water.
 It’s a matter of whole-body balance.”

 Because no one is volunteering to wring out the shorts of sweaty gym-goers, dehydration effects on your body and dehydration effects on your brain is typically measured by the percentage of your body weight you’ve lost, he says.
 I’ve tested this out a couple of times by weighing myself before and after going for a run, and I have to admit I’m always pretty impressed by my sweating ability.
 Here’s how it works: At the start of your workout, say you clock in at 150 pounds.
-You head out for our 45-minute sculpting walking workout, and when you come back you’re 2 pounds lighter.
+You head out for our 45-minute sculpting walking workout, and when you come back you are 2 pounds lighter.
 It would be nice if weight loss worked that way…but those 2 pounds are probably water weight.
 They’re also about 1.3% of 150 pounds.
-If you’ve lost between 1 and 2% of your body weight, you’re mildly dehydrated.
-If you’re down between 2 and 4%, you’re moderately dehydrated.
+If you’ve lost between 1 and 2% of your body weight, you are mildly dehydrated.
+If you are down between 2 and 4%, you are moderately dehydrated.
 Things start to get serious after 5%.
 Dehydration effects on your brain could be severe, your kidneys fail after losing 11% and you could die if you lost 15 to 20%, according to Armstrong.
 This is why it is important to stay hydrated, or rehydrate quickly if you are going through rigorous intense workouts through the help of electrolytes and water.

 Dehydration makes it hard for your body to control its temperature